IBM/operand-deployment-lifecycle-manager/docs/install.md

     description: The etcd service
 ```

-The `services` list defines the set for each service.
+- `services` is a list defines the set for each service.
-`name` is the service name, which should be the same as the services name in the `CommonServiceConfig` and operator `name` in the `MetaOperator`.
+- `name` is the service name, which should be the same as the services name in the `CommonServiceConfig` and operator `name` in the `MetaOperator`.
-`channel` is an optional setting, it can overwrite the `channel` defined in the `MetaOperator`.
+- `channel` is an optional setting, it can overwrite the `channel` defined in the `MetaOperator`.
-`state` defines if the service should be present or absent.
+- `state` defines if the service should be present or absent.
-`description` is the description of the service.
+- `description` is the description of the service.

 ## Post-installation